Muddi-Markt/ShiftPlanner/Readme.md

 ### Keycloak

-In [keycloak admin console](http://localhost:28080/admin/) login with user `admin` and pass `admin`, click on master realm and on `Add realm`.
-Then `Select file` and select `./Docker/muddi-shiftplanner-compose/config/keycloak/realm-export.json`.
+In [keycloak admin console](http://localhost:28080/admin/) login with user `admin` and pass `admin`

-Then create a new user called `api-admin@muddimarkt.org` in the Muddi Realm, make sure you set 'E-Mail verified' and then set the Credentials (password) as `admin`.
-Also give the user under Role Mappings all roles for the shift-planner Client and also in client role `realm-management` the role `view-users`

-In Role Mappings you can also set Client Roles for shift-planner (e.g. admin, editor, super-admin or viewer)
+You can set user roles via Client Roles for shift-planner (e.g. admin, editor, super-admin or viewer)
 ### Dotnet secrets

-Also you have to init [dotnet secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows) if you want to use the alerting service:
+You have to init [dotnet secrets](https://learn.microsoft.com/en-us/aspnet/core/security/app-secrets?view=aspnetcore-7.0&tabs=windows) if you want to use the alerting service:

 ##### secrets.json: